-Picture this: employees working alongside advanced robotic technology, workers incentivized and rewarded based on productivity and a collaborative team environment powered by cloud-based project management software.
+Picture this: employees working alongside advanced robotic technology, workers incentivized and rewarded based on productivity and a collaborative team environment cutting edge software.
 From this description, you might think of a company in Silicon Valley or another fast-growth technology company in a major metropolitan area, but in actuality, this could easily describe construction jobs anywhere from New York to North Dakota.

-Today, with over 9 million employees, the construction industry is a growing industry with a vibrant workforce.
+Today, with over 10 million employees in the US alone, the construction industry is a growing industry with a vibrant workforce.

-Nonetheless, the labor shortage remains a massive problem for those actually hiring with over 80% of contractors reporting they can’t find the skilled workers they need.
-With such a large percentage of young professionals refusing even to consider a career in the industry, the future of the labor shortage continues to look bleak.
+Nonetheless, the labor shortage remains a massive problem for those actually hiring with over 89% of contractors reporting they can’t find the skilled workers they need.
 But the good news is, with the right research and skills, there’s a construction job waiting for you to fill.

 Why You Should Consider a Career in Construction

 Despite the labor shortage, construction needs are on the rise around the world.
 To meet our world’s housing needs and to future-proof our cities and infrastructure, more construction is needed in the future.
 Simply said, construction needs are growing steadily, and if you’re looking to enter a new industry with untapped potential, construction could be your answer.

 2. Pay Your Bills: Salaries Are on the Rise